 Low wages.
 Fixed incomes that are not keeping up with rising costs of living.
 Poverty.

-These are among the challenges that impact the economic stability of families and hunger is the symptom of this insecurity.
+These are among the challenges that impact the economic stability of families, and the COVID-19 pandemic has only worsened matters.
+Hunger is the symptom of this economic uncertainty.

 Millions of people across the nation face these challenges - but children and seniors, are among the most vulnerable.

 WHAT DOES HUNGER LOOK LIKE IN YOUR COMMUNITY?

 Hunger in Northwest North Carolina.